-From describing your thoughts and feelings regarding a certain life event to analyzing its impact and examining what you learnt from it - the primary purpose of writing reflective essays is to push students to think deep and learn from their experiences.
+From describing your thoughts and feelings regarding a specific life event to analyzing its impact and examining what you learned from it - the primary purpose of writing a reflective essay is to push students to think deeply and learn from their experiences.

 Choosing a Topic of Reflection